lordpretzel/sorted-list.el/README.md

 # sorted-list

 Small elisp library for efficiently maintaining a sorted `list`.
 Internally, this uses an AVL-tree to store the cells of the list, but the sorted list is also available as a regular lisp list (that is the point).
+Note that because of the high constant factor of AVL-trees, it only makes sense to use this data structure if there are many lookups / updates and the list is large enough.

 ## Example Usage